 These statistics are reflective of the quality of our programmes in each of our countries of operation.
 Examples of other important metrics from our programmes during the period are:

-- 89% increase in number of farmers diversifying their activities on our DISCOVER programme in northern Malawi. - 22% increase in the number of 6 to 23-monthold children having three meals a day on our UCC programme in Uganda. - 30% increase in the amount of improved wheat seed supplied by our partner Edget Seed Union to the SNNPR market in Ethiopia. - 10,000 local dairy farmers positively affected by our work with KCSEED, our local partner in Keringet, Kenya. - 28.5% increase in cashew production with our partner farmers on our cashew programme in Benin.
+89% increase in number of farmers diversifying their activities on our DISCOVER programme in northern Malawi.

+22% increase in the number of 6 to 23-month-old children having three meals a day on our UCC programme in Uganda.

+30% increase in the amount of improved wheat seed supplied by our partner Edget Seed Union to the Southern Nations, Nationalities and Peoples' Region seed market in Ethiopia.

+10,000 local dairy farmers positively affected by our work with KCSEED, our local partner in Keringet, Kenya.
+28.5% increase in cashew production with our partner farmers on our cashew programme in Benin.